Fast Thermalization from the Eigenstate Thermalization Hypothesis: Introduction

 At finite-times, however, we may effectively consider a \textit{rounded} Hamiltonian with energies $\{\bnu\} = \BZ\cdot \bnu_0$ being integer multiples of some rounding precision $\bnu_0$

-It approximates the original Hamiltonian for sufficiently small resolution $\bnu_0$.
+It approximates the original Hamiltonian for a sufficiently small resolution $\bnu_0$.
+Indeed, this is a manifestation of the energy-time uncertainty principle.
 However, the Davies' generator of the rounded Hamiltonian $\bvH_S$ is now\footnote{In a slightly different context, \cite{wocjan2021szegedy} also considers the Davies' generator for the rounded Hamiltonian $\bvH_S$.
 We find this interpretation of $\CD$ an intuitive justification. }

 The massive degeneracy in $\bvH_S$ drastically changes the original Davies' generator.
 The projector $\vP_{\bnu}$ contains the nearby energies and may have exponential rank $\e^{\Omega(n)}$ (Figure~\ref{fig:semi-classical}).
-In other words, we see that the weak-coupling limit at infinite times~\eqref{eq:davies_WCL} does not consistently capture the massive coherence between energies, which should be omnipresent at any reasonable run-time.
-Indeed, this is a manifestation of the energy-time uncertainty principle.
+In other words, we see that the weak-coupling limit at infinite times~\eqref{eq:davies_WCL} does not consistently capture the massive coherence between nearby energies, which should be omnipresent at any reasonable run-time.

-Our first main result formalizes the above intuition: the rounded generator $\bCD$ indeed approximates the marginal evolution of the \textit{rounded} Hamiltonian at finite times
+Our first main result formalizes the above intuition.
+Construct a channel by coupling the \textit{rounded} Hamiltonian $\vH_S$ to a bath: initialize bath in the Gibbs state $\vsigma_B$ at the desired temperature, jointly evolve, and trace out the bath

+We show that the rounded generator $\bCD$ in~\eqref{eq:intro_rounded} indeed characterizes the joint-evolution with reasonable iterations and run-times.

 \begin{thm}[Implementing the rounded generator, informal] For an $n$-qubit system coupled to a quasi-free Fermionic bath as in Eq. (\eqref{eq:fullHam}), the rounded generator $\bCL$ approximates the marginal evolution of the rounded Hamiltonian $\bvH$ with $\ell$ refreshes.
 For each input $\vrho$,